weston-bailey/webpack-html-template/README.md

-# 📦 Webpack Vanilla Html Boilerplate
+# 📦 Webpack-Babel Vanilla Html Boilerplate

-This is template code to serve up a vanilla html website using node.js and webpack.
+This is template code to serve up a vanilla html website using node.js and webpack and babel.
 The advantage being modules and all nodejs features are easily supported and are transpiled to vanilla js.
+Express is used to serve the static build files.

 ## Getting started

 * fork and clone this repo
 * cd into the directory and run `npm i` to download the required packages
 * use `npm run dev` to build and serve the application *NOTE: you will need re-run `npm run dev` to see your changes reflected in the browser*
+* Navigate to `localhost:3000` to see the site
 * use `npm run test-watch ./tests/module.test.js` to run the unit tests

 > `./src` contains dev code and the output of webpack can be found in `./dist`